 Prostate (n.): 1640s, from Greek prostates “leader, ruler, guardian; one standing in front,” so called from its position at the base of the bladder.

-What Is The Prostate & What Does It Do?
+What’s a Prostate & What Does It Do?

-Charlie Glickman PhD, sex & relationship coach, author of The Ultimate Guide to Prostate Pleasure (available at www.makesexeasy.com), explains the prostate like this: “The prostate plays two roles in men’s sexual response cycle.
+According to sex and relationship coach and author of “The Ultimate Guide to Prostate Pleasure” Charlie Glickman PhD, “The prostate plays two roles in men’s sexual response cycle.
 First, it produces a portion of the fluid that becomes semen.
 During arousal, the prostate starts to fill up with this fluid, which is then mixed with sperm from the testicles and fluids from the seminal vesicles to become semen.”

-“The prostate is also part of a man’s pleasure response,” Glickman continues.
-“When the gland releases that fluid into the urethra, it squeezes and contracts.
-Many men are able to feel that sensation – it’s the “point of no return” feeling that happens just before ejaculation.
+However it’s not all cold, hard biological talk.
+He continues “The prostate is also part of a man’s pleasure response.
+When the gland releases that fluid into the urethra, it squeezes and contracts.
+This results in the “point of no return” feeling that happens just before ejaculation.
 Some guys say that a prostate massage feels like the “start of an orgasm,” but it can last a lot longer than a few seconds!”

-Sunny Megatron, sexuality educator and host of the Showtime original series, Sex with Sunny Megatron, describes the prostate as “a small walnut-sized gland that produces prostatic fluid, one of the main components of semen.
+Sunny Megatron, sexuality educator and host of the Showtime original series, Sex with Sunny Megatron describes the prostate as “a small walnut-sized gland that produces prostatic fluid, one of the main components of semen.
 For people with prostates, orgasm occurs in two parts, emission and expulsion.
 Emission is when the prostate releases prostatic fluid into a portion of the urethra called the prostatic urethra.
 Here it is joined with the other components of semen.
 Expulsion is what we more commonly refer to as ejaculation.”

-Sunny Megatron acknowledges this bias but also understands how wrong it is to make the assumption that prostate massage – or any other kind of male anal play – is somehow a statement on a man’s sexual alignment.
-She says, “Although people of all orientations and genders can and do enjoy prostate play, heterosexual men are the least likely to discuss it openly.
-It’s important to remember that sex acts don’t change your sexual orientation.
-Plenty of straight men enjoy backdoor play – many more than you might imagine!
-Luckily over the last few years more straight men have opened up publicly about the pleasures of prostate play.”
+Sunny Megatron acknowledges this bias but also understands it’s wrong to assume prostate massage – or any male anal play – is a statement on a man’s sexual alignment.
+“Although people of all orientations and genders can and do enjoy prostate play, heterosexual men are the least likely to discuss it openly.
+It’s important to remember sex acts don’t change your sexual orientation.
+Many straight men enjoy anal play – many more than you might imagine!
+Luckily over the last few years more straight men have opened up publicly about it.”

 - Our limited and relatively new knowledge base and attention towards sexual pleasure as a component of sexual relationships and explorations.

-Charlie Glickman has written extensively on exactly this topic, and told us how men reacted to the discussion of prostate massage.
+Glickman has written extensively on this topic, and told us how men reacted to the discussion of prostate massage.
 “The idea that anal play is painful often comes up, though I notice that it’s a lot more common when we’re talking about men receiving than when we’re talking about women.

-What are the Benefits of Prostate Massage?
+The Benefits of Prostate Massage

 “Massage increases blood flow, especially if it’s part of a sexual experience.
 That’s definitely a good thing for the prostate,” says Glickman.
-He continues: “There are a lot of muscles all through the pelvis and many men are chronically tight in that part of the body.
+He continues: “There are a lot of muscles throughout the pelvis and many men are chronically tight in that part of the body.
 That can compress the prostate and limit your range of motion.
 Massage can help improve that, and some men report that they have firmer erections because the pelvic muscles are more able to do their job.”